 You can choose to pay off your remaining balance from a Lloyds Bank current or savings account with Internet Banking.

 You can pay off your loan by:

 Keep in mind there's no early settlement adjustmentCloseEarly settlement adjustmentYou can fully or partly repay your loan at any time during the repayment period.
 If you choose to settle your loan before it’s completed its full term some of our loans may charge an early settlement adjustment.
 If you’ve taken out a Flexible Loan you agree to repay the capital plus the interest as it accrues.
 If you pay off your loan in full before the end of the agreed term, we’ll calculate what you owe us at the time which will include capital plus interest accrued but no additional charge.
 If you’ve taken out any of our other loans including the Personal Loan, the amount you agree to repay include the interest that is charged to the end of the loan term.
 If you make an early settlement we’ll reduce the charge for credit you have agreed to pay us which means you don’t have to pay all the interest.
-This reduction may be adjusted by up to 58 days’ interest – this is the early settlement adjustment. on the Flexible Loan but there is on the Personal Loan.
+This reduction may be adjusted by up to 58 days’ interest – this is the early settlement adjustment. on an existing Flexible Loan but there is on the Personal Loan.

 You can request an early settlement quote by:

 Depending upon the type of loan you have with us, if you repay your loan in full we may make an early settlement adjustment of up to 58 days' interest.